-- Add or remove drugs from the Drug List. - Move a drug to a higher or lower cost-sharing tier. - Add or remove a restriction on coverage for a drug - Replace a brand name drug with a generic drug.
+- Add or remove drugs from the Drug List - Add or remove a restriction on coverage for a drug - Replace a brand name drug with a generic drug.

 We must follow Medicare requirements before we change the plan's Drug List.